 Also known as Flynn's Weekly, Flynn's Detective Weekly, Detective Fiction Weekly (after the June 1928 issue) and a slew of other titles over the years, Flynn's was one of the most popular and longest running of all the detective pulps, racking up 929 issues over its twenty-eight year run.
 While it neverr enjoyed the commercial success of Black Mask or Dime Detective (with which it was eventually meged), its longevity alone earns it a spot on this list.

 Another pulp that started as a dime novel, but switched to the pulp format (in 1926).

 Our namesake, although I swear that at the time I named this site I had no idea there was a pulp that had gone by the same monicker.
-Definitely not in the top tier, although it did feature some good stuff from the likes of Stewart Sterling, Steve Fisher, George Harmon Coxe, Frank Gruber and John D. MacDonald.
+Definitely not in the top tier of the pulps, although it did feature some good stuff from the likes of Stewart Sterling, Steve Fisher, George Harmon Coxe, Frank Gruber and John D. MacDonald.
 Its most famous editor was Leo Margulies.
 The first of Ned Pines's long line of pulp magazines.